Week A

 • 'Everyone gets to talk, even if they are shy'

-• 'It helps me to research further on the topics the teacher has taught me and I can learn how to use computers at the same time'
+• 'It helps me to research further the topics the teacher has taught me and I can learn how to use computers at the same time'

 • 'It gives everyone a chance to answer and contribute to the lessons'